genejockey33000/typGumbo/README.md

 all, are highly specialized pipelines for -omics level data analysis.
 As such they may not be extensible to your specific use case.
 If that changes in the future I will alter this message.
-I named it typGumbo because it’s a spicy stew.
+I named it typGumbo because it’s a little bit of everything and it’s a spicy stew.
 If you have questions feel free to [email me](mailto:richard.pearse@gmail.com)

 ## Installation